 September 2014 – Under the Microscope: Pediatric Product Development

-FDA forms the Office of Special Health Issues to work with patient advocates, focusing mostly on the HIV/AIDS community.
+FDA forms the Office of Health and Constituent Affairs to work with patient advocates, focusing mostly on the HIV/AIDS community.

 FDA expands the role of Patient Representatives to serve as consultants to medical product review divisions to gain the patient's view early in the medical product development process and provide patient advocates an opportunity to take part in FDA's decision making at meetings between FDA and product sponsors (developers).